Solving Optimal Execution Problems via In-Context Operator Networks: Abstract

 \section{Abstract}

-We study operator learning in the context of linear propagator models for optimal order execution problems with transient price impact \`a la Bouchaud et al.~(2004) and Gatheral~(2010).
-Transient price impact persists and decays over time according to some propagator kernel.
-Specifically, we propose to use In-Context Operator Networks (ICON), a novel transformer-based neural network architecture introduced by Yang et al.~(2023), which facilitates data-driven learning of operators by merging offline pre-training with an online few-shot prompting inference.
-First, we train ICON to learn the operator from various propagator models that maps the trading rate to the induced transient price impact.
-The inference step is then based on in-context prediction, where ICON is presented only with a few examples.
-We illustrate that ICON is capable of accurately inferring the underlying price impact model from the data prompts, even with propagator kernels not seen in the training data.
-In a second step, we employ the pre-trained ICON model provided with context as a surrogate operator in solving an optimal order execution problem via a neural network control policy, and demonstrate that the exact optimal execution strategies from Abi Jaber and Neuman~(2022) for the models generating the context are correctly retrieved.
-Our introduced methodology is very general, offering a new approach to solving optimal stochastic control problems with unknown state dynamics, inferred data-efficiently from a limited number of examples by leveraging the few-shot and transfer learning capabilities of transformer networks.
+We propose a novel transformer-based neural network architecture (ICON-OCnet) for solving optimal order execution problems in the presence of unknown price impact.
+Our architecture facilitates data-driven in-context operator learning for the incurred price impact by merging offline pre-training with online few-shot prompting inference.
+First, the operator learning component (ICON) learns the prevailing price impact environment from only a few executed trade and price impact trajectories (time series data) provided as context.
+Second, we employ ICON as a surrogate operator to train a neural network policy (OCnet) for the optimal order execution strategy for the price impact regime inferred from the in-context examples.
+We study the efficiency of our approach for linear propagator models with path-dependent transient price impact and explicitly known optimal execution strategies.
+In this model class, price impact persists and decays over time according to some propagator kernel.
+We illustrate that ICON is capable of accurately inferring the underlying price impact model from the data prompts, even for propagator kernels not seen in the training data.
+Moreover, we demonstrate that ICON-OCnet correctly retrieves the exact optimal order execution strategy for the model generating the in-context examples.
+Our introduced methodology is very general, offering a new approach to solving path-dependent optimal stochastic control problems sample-based with unknown state dynamics.